paezha/University-AI-Panel/README.md

 (Matamoros-Fernández 2017).
-Platformed racism is the process whereby the functionalities of platforms are exploited to create and spread racist ideology (liking and sharing), often in a grass-roots fashion, but more ominously with the assist of bad-faith actors[^31].
+Platformed racism is the process whereby the functionalities of platforms are exploited to create and spread racist ideology (liking and sharing), often in a grass-roots fashion, but more ominously with the assist of bad-faith actors[^33].
+Given how cagey corporations are about the data they use to train their models, it is anyone’s guess how much dis- and misinformation has been passed to their AIs (this is part of the Unfathomable Data problem discussed by Bender et al. (2021)).
+In this way, AIs, rather than contributing to online safety, may end up amplifying the legacy of Russian interference (Švedkauskas, Sirikupt, and Salzer 2020).\].
 The second aspect of platformed racism is the implicit endorsement of racist ideology through vague standards and [arbitrary moderation practices](https://www.bbc.com/news/technology-58058428) that exclude